The verdict

 What AI consistently says

-- +Features an incredibly high-quality, durable golf bag with exceptional storage
+- +Includes an incredibly durable, high-quality golf bag

 What AI doesn't mention